CU-DSI-Scholars/site-source/content/page/pi_faq_fall_2020.md

 + **Question:** I'm not sure that my project is a good fit for the program.
 Are there any other options?

     *Answer*: Yes.
 The DSI maintains a number of programs that can connect you with student or faculty resources.
 Please submit your project through [Campus Connections](https://www.datascience.columbia.edu/connections), or contact us at [dsi-scholars@columbia.edu](mailto:dsi-scholars@columbia.edu).
-Please see [here](page/dsi_programs) for hihg-level overview of DSI programs.
+Please see [here](/page/dsi_programs) for high-level overview of DSI programs.

 + **Question:** Can I select more than one student?